 NOTE: When you change any menu settings that affect the sonar, the view will update immediately (i.e. you don't have to exit the menu to apply the change to the screen).
-For instance, by switching between "Inverse" and "Structure $ID^{\otimes n}$ from the X-PressTM menu, it is possible to quickly alternate between the two viewing methods.

-NOTE: Side Beam View and WideSide® View require the purchase of the QuadraBeamTM transducer for the Side Beam View and the WideSide® transducer for the WideSide® View.
-You can visit our website at www.humminbird.com to order these accessories online or contact our Customer Resource Center at 1:800-633-1468.
+NOTE: Side Beam View requires the purchase of the QuadraBeam PLUSTM transducer.
+You can visit our website at www.humminbird.com to order this accessory online or contact our Customer Resource Center at 1-800-633-1468.

-Sonar View is the default view.
+Side Imaging View is the default view when it is first powered up.
 When the VIEW key is pressed, the display cycles through the available views.
 When the EXIT key is pressed, the display cycles through the available views in reverse order.
 Any view can be hidden or displayed as part of the view rotation using the Views Menu tab.